 Sure, you can get a pass, if you have amazing blog posts and you’ve been blogging for years, so you know your stuff.

-But, for most of us, and especially for brand new bloggers, how your blog theme looks and functions will help you look like a pro even if you’re new.
+But, for most of us, and especially for amateur blogs, how your blog theme looks and functions will help you look like a pro even if you’re new.

 Here is what Unwind looks like on one of my demo blogs.

 This theme you can customize easily – fonts, where the menu is placed, where the logo is placed, link color and more.
 As you can see, I customized it to look similar to the Twins Mommy set up.

 Astra is another popular free WordPress theme that you can make look pretty and professional.